National Institute of Neurological Disorders and Stroke

 Rare Diseases

-Richard Engel and his wife Mary lost their son Henry, right, in 2022 from Rett syndrome.
+Richard Engel and his wife Mary lost their son Henry, right, in 2022 to Rett syndrome.
 Their younger son Theo was born in 2019.

 May 30, 2023